Continuous Glucose Monitoring for Gestational Diabetes

 The trial information does not specify if you need to stop taking your current medications.
 However, since the study involves women with gestational diabetes requiring medication, it seems likely that you will continue your current diabetes treatment.

-How is the continuous glucose monitoring treatment different for gestational diabetes?
+What evidence suggests that continuous glucose monitoring is effective for gestational diabetes?

 Who Is on the Research Team?